kosperera/articles/hello-world.md

 - Built on [GitHub as Source](https://townhall.hashnode.com/start-using-github-to-publish-articles-on-hashnode), thanks to [@unclebigbay](https://hashnode.com/@unclebigbay)
 - Originally, a flavor of a [Developer Journal](https://opensource.com/article/19/4/what-developer-journal)

-You can find more about my work in [my GitHub Page](https://notestoself.hashnode.dev/opensource/).
+You can find more about my work om [my GitHub Page](https://notestoself.hashnode.dev/opensource/).

 For comments or questions, feel free to [ask me on GitHub](https://notestoself.hashnode.dev/ama), [on Twitter](https://twitter.com/kosalanuwan), or via email at kosala dot nuwan at gmail dot com.